canaery/xdflow/docs/tutorials/reusable-ml-patterns.md

 ## Few-Shot Domain Transfer

 Use `SampledDomainKFoldValidator` when validation should occur only on target-domain folds, while training uses all source-domain samples plus a controlled number of target-domain samples.
+The domain policy is part of the validator configuration instead of a custom split script.

 ```python
 from sklearn.linear_model import LogisticRegression